noahbenson/pimms/README.md

 #### Example

-An example of a lazy calculation plan is shown here (see also `pimms.test.tri_calc`):
+An example of a lazy calculation plan is shown here (see also `pimms.test.tri_calc`).:

 ```python
 # Usage example: calculating the area of a triangle